USA Cycling Rankings FAQ

 Q: I’m a Race Director and want to make sure people who raced my event get ranked.
 What do I need to do?

-A: The number of races does not affect a riders ranking.
-The new rankings system will average your top five rankings from events within the last 12 months to calculate your total ranking.
+A: The new rankings system will average your top five rankings from events within the last twelve months to calculate your total ranking.
+If a rider does not have all five events for the average, then maximum points (600 points) will be averaged in for every event missing.

 This Article Published August 31, 2011 For more information contact: